Sujishri/EV-Data-Analysis-Tableau/README.md

 + Publish the dashboard to Tableau Public or Tableau Server, ensuring that all stakeholders can access it easily.
 + Test the published dashboard to ensure it retains interactivity and visual appeal in the online version.

+# Feature Details:

+The features of the project will include:

++ Total EVs (BEV and PHEV): A count of the total number of vehicles, broken down by type (BEV or PHEV).
++ Average Electric Range: Analysis of the average electric range of EVs to understand technological advancements.
++ Percentage of BEVs and PHEVs: Calculation of the market share for BEVs and PHEVs in the dataset.
++ Interactive Filters: Filters to allow users to segment the data by year, range, or type of vehicle for deeper analysis.

+By completing this project, stakeholders will gain a comprehensive understanding of the current state of the electric vehicle market, enabling them to make data-driven decisions that support market growth and innovation.